informalsystems/quartz/docs/getting_started.md

 setup.
 For more on building application, see
 - [Building Apps](/docs/building_apps.md) - conceptual overview
 - [quartz-contract-core](/cosmwasm/quartz-contract-core) - main library. provides msgs and handlers
-  for the handshake and for verifying attestations
+  for the handshake and for verifying attestations TODO - link broken
 - [transfers contracts](/examples/transfers/contracts): transfer app example itself

 Onwards with the installation and running our example app!